nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 - `-m` – memory available per thread, `3G` indicates 3 gigabytes, this can be changed based on user resources
 - `--threads` – number of threads available on server node to sort genome alignment files
 - `-o` – output file name (sorted BAM)
-- `/path/to/*.sam` – path to the SAM files output from the [Bowtie2 alignment step](#4a-align-reads-to-reference-genome-with-bowtie-2), provided as a positional argument
+- `/path/to/*.sam` – path to the SAM files output from the [Bowtie 2 alignment step](#4a-align-reads-to-reference-genome-with-bowtie-2), provided as a positional argument

 **Input Data:**